Usage

 2. Or you can invoke it after a merge conflict, for it to attempt to solve the conflict.

 The first way is recommended as it avoids interrupting your workflow with spurious conflicts.
-Also, certain conflicts can only be resolved by Mergiraf if it is used as a merge driver.
 The second way can be useful for more occasional uses or when changes to Git's configuration are not possible.

 Registration as a Git merge driver